tenthirtyone/contracts-recent/README.md

 # Callouts and Assumptions

-1. A Dcentral controlled account that owns the beacon contracts could upgrade the token implementations with malicious code.
+1. A controlled account that owns the beacon contracts could upgrade the token implementations with malicious code.

 Mitigation: Accepted risk.
 Ownership will eventually transfer to an organizational multisig wallet.
 ERC1967 also offers us `_setBeacon` that would allow users to deploy/designate their own beacons.
 This has not been implemented and is not currently roadmapped.

 2. Lazy Mint does not use a withdrawal pattern.

 Mitigation: The standard/accepted Lazy Mint contract implements the withdrawal pattern.
-This was changed to match the behavior of a Seaport order because Dcentral relies on Seaport Protocol to manage sale/escrow of tokens after their initial purchase and this avoids the user education hurdle where some transactions would land in their wallet, and others would require them to withdraw for each collection, or require additional development, etc.
+This was changed to match the behavior of a Seaport order because relies on Seaport Protocol to manage sale/escrow of tokens after their initial purchase and this avoids the user education hurdle where some transactions would land in their wallet, and others would require them to withdraw for each collection, or require additional development, etc.

 3. Although ERC2981 Royalty Standard designs for royalties to be granular to the individual token we only intend to support royalties at the collection level, setting the default royalty is enough.
 The logic exists for token-level granularity for consistency to avoid bespoke or unnecessary code.